-BECAUSE otherwise everyone would plead ignorance, ignorance of the law has been dismissed as a defense for thousands of years.
-What, then, is the situation when the statute itself is accused ?
-Here, a group of citizens accuse the government of enacting vague laws, conceivably with the malicious intent to give government officers a free hand.
+BECAUSE otherwise, everyone would plead ignorance, ignorance of the law has been dismissed as a defense for thousands of years.
+What, then, is the situation when the statute itself is accused?
+Here, a group of citizens accuses the government of enacting vague laws, conceivably with the malicious intent to give government officers a free hand.
 Only the U.S. Supreme Court may decide Constitutional issues, and nine Justices are certainly inadequate to cope with a huge vagueness project.
 The Court must at least define a method for coping with imprecision.
 What is to be done with this?

 Is it really any longer true that ignorance of the law is no excuse?

 This novel proposition is a recent one, mostly because the volume of laws has steadily grown since 1787, when we began the Republic without any statutes at all, to the present gargantuan size of the Federal, State and Local Codes requiring hundreds of feet of shelf space in a library.
 No human brain can contain all that information at once, not even to mention the interpretive Regulations which grow by hundreds of thousands of pages each year.
 The limits of practical governance by traditional methods have passed the point where ignorance of the law is a theory, it is an absolute certainty for every citizen in most situations.
 Is it thus really any longer true that ignorance of the law is no excuse?
 Perhaps modern computer search capability has advanced to the point where it can conquer this problem for judges in an appellate situation, but woe unto the financier or automobile driver who professes ignorance of the state of judicial dispute resting in the system.
 Sometime relatively soon, some legal genius must figure out a sensible, workable, way to reconsider the rule that ignorance is no excuse when plainly anything other than ignorance is a laughable pretense.